gjonhajdari/nestjs-assignment/README.md

 # Nest Assignment

 REST API build with Nest.js, PostgreSQL, and TypeORM.
+Documentation on how to use the API can be found [here](API_DOCUMENTATION.md).

 # Project setup